 CHCF distributes toys at Montezuma School

-Acting Warden Robert Burton, Head Elf Public Information Officer Wilona Lewis, American Sign Language Interpreter John Hendricks, and Correctional Officer Daisy Hernandez were just some of the CHCF staff present for the magical day.
+Acting Warden Robert Burton, Lt.
+Wilona Lewis, American Sign Language Interpreter John Hendricks, and Correctional Officer Daisy Hernandez were some of the staff present for the magical day.

-Sources inside of CHCF will not confirm if Santa was in fact Correctional Lieutenant Daniel Robinson.
-Nevertheless, CHCF staff dressed in Christmas sweaters, Santa hats and jingle bells, displaying their best dance moves to spread Christmas cheer to the students and teachers of Montezuma School.
+Rumor has it Santa was in fact Correctional Lt.
+Daniel Robinson.
+CHCF staff dressed in Christmas sweaters, Santa hats and jingle bells.

-CHCF staff donated and shopped for over 1,200 toys.
-The gifts ranged from drones, skateboards, scooters, enough bikes to give two per grade, building blocks and remote controlled cars.
-In all, gifts totaled $10,000.
-In addition to the toys, the seventh- and eighth-grade students with the highest grade-point average were given a Commitment to Excellence Certificate signed by Warden Burton, along with a Samsung Galaxy tablet.
-Also, the Overall Most Improved students from seventh and eighth grades were given a certificate and a Samsung Galaxy tablet.
+CHCF staff donated over 1,200 toys worth $10,000.
+The gifts included drones, skateboards, scooters, bikes, building blocks, and remote-controlled cars.
+In addition to the toys, the seventh- and eighth-grade students with the highest grade-point averages were given a Commitment to Excellence Certificate signed by Warden Burton, along with a Samsung Galaxy tablet.
+Also, the Overall Most Improved students were given a certificate and tablet.

-This huge accomplishment was made possible by monetary donations from numerous staff as well as:
+This accomplishment was made possible by monetary donations from numerous staff as well as:

 - California Correctional Peace Officers Association